Swatragh GAC

-2017 Championship Football

 History

 In 1946 John McCormack proposed the idea of forming a Gaelic football club in Swatragh.
 Other founder members included Patsy Collins, Jim McMullan, John Eddie Friel and James McGurk.
 They choose to name the club after Michael Davitt, because he had given Irish Land League speeches in Swatragh in the late 19th century.
 It also marked 100 years since Davitt's birth.
 The club colours were initially red and white, but in 1949 the present green and white colours were adopted.

 The club's first major success came in 1952 when it won the South Derry Junior Football Championship and the South Derry Junior Football League.
 Swatragh regained the South Derry Junior Championship in 1955 and went on to win that year's Derry Junior Football Championship.
 Davitt's added a further Derry Junior Championship in 1961.
 In 1972 Swatragh won its first Derry Intermediate Football Championship and won it again seven years later.
 In 1988 the club won the Derry Minor Football Championship.